katunopolis/repport/docs/ADMIN_USER_MANAGEMENT.md

 3. Confirm the deletion in the confirmation dialog

 **Warning**: User deletion is permanent and cannot be undone.

+## 3. Error Handling and Validation

+The system includes the following validations for user management:

+### Password Requirements
+- Passwords must be at least 8 characters long
+- Additional password complexity requirements can be configured in `backend/app/api/auth.py` in the `validate_password` method

+### Email Validation
+- Emails must be in a valid format
+- Emails must be unique in the system
+- The system will prevent duplicate email registrations with a clear error message

+### Self-Protection
+- Admin users cannot demote themselves from admin status
+- Admin users cannot delete their own accounts

 ## Security Considerations